 - Noah’s ark and the flood — an ark and a rainbow

-- Tower of Babel — stack of bricks.
-Honestly, I’m not crazy with how I made this one.
-I might redo it sometime and make it look more like the illustration from the Jesus Storybook Bible.
+- Tower of Babel — a stack of bricks.
+Honestly, I’m not crazy about how I made this one.
+I might redo it some time and make it look more like the illustration from the Jesus Storybook Bible.

 - Abraham — starry sky.
 I choose stars to represent Abraham because God promised him his descendants would be more numerous than the stars in the sky.

 - Isaac — ram.
 The ram represents the story where God told Abraham to sacrifice his son, Isaac, but at the last minute, a ram took Isaac’s place.